 Transportation Recommendations Cecil County (2021) Implement the new Belvidere Road I-95 interchange, including the expansion of Belvidere Road between I-95 and US 40.
 Implement stormwater management improvements along Route 222.
 Implement road and intersection improvements to state highways around the Bainbridge development.
 Elkton (2019) Construct the MD 7D (Delaware Avenue) Sidewalk and Pedestrian Bicycle Bridge project between MD 281 and Creswell Avenue.
 Extend the MARC Penn Line commuter rail service to Elkton and Newark, Delaware.
 Implement intersection improvements to MD 213 and US 40.
 Implement sidewalk improvements on MD 213 and US 40, as described in the Elkton Pedestrian Plan.
-North East (2021) Continue implementation of the I-95 interchange at Belvidere Road.
-Widen Route 7 (West Cecil Avenue), west of Route 272 (Main Street) and Route 7 intersection.
+North East (2021) 1.
+Continue implementation of the I-95 interchange at Belvidere Road.
+2. Widen Route 7 (West Cecil Avenue), west of Route 272 (Main Street) and Route 7 intersection.
 Elevate and widen the State Highway Bridge over the North East Creek on Route 7.
 Install pedestrian sidewalk, bicycle lane, and pedestrian lighting between North East Isles Drive and Catherine Street.
-Resurface North Main Street and South Main Street.
-Repair the entrance of the Route 7 underpass from West Cecil Avenue.
+3. Resurface North Main Street and South Main Street.
+4. Repair the entrance of the Route 7 underpass from West Cecil Avenue.
 Address flooding in the roadway under the Route 7 underpass.
-Install a pedestrian sidewalk linkage along Route 40 between Sycamore Drive and Route 272.
-On Route 7, East Cecil Avenue adjacent to North East Middle School, install two traffic reduction devices with intermitting signal lights, with timers for school opening and dismissal.
-Install sidewalk from the existing sidewalk on Route 7 (East Cecil Avenue) to Mechanics Valley Road.
-Install bicycle/walking/share the road pavement markings along Route 7 from Mechanics Valley Road to Ridgely Forest Drive.
-Review impacts of rail service to State Highway systems in North East.
-Extend MARC train service to North East.
+5. Install a pedestrian sidewalk linkage along Route 40 between Sycamore Drive and Route 272.
+6. On Route 7, East Cecil Avenue adjacent to North East Middle School, install two traffic reduction devices with intermitting signal lights, with timers for school opening and dismissal.
+7. Install sidewalk on Route 272 between Jethro Street and the southeast corner of the bridge over Amtrak.
+8. Install sidewalk from the existing sidewalk on Route 7 (East Cecil Avenue) to Mechanics Valley Road.
+9. Install bicycle/walking/share the road pavement markings along Route 7 from Mechanics Valley Road to Ridgely Forest Drive.
+10. Review impacts of rail service to State Highway systems in North East.
+11. Extend MARC train service to North East.
 Perryville (2021) Redesign and construct a new MD 222/I-95 interchange, to include an upgraded bridge over I-95.
 Continue to investigate options to deal with the high toll rates and the diversion that results from the high toll rates on the Tydings Bridge.
 Install sidewalks on MD 222 from Clayton Street to St. Marks Church Road (the entrance to Perryville High School).
 Increase MARC Penn Line service to include midday and weekend service for the entire line (DC to Perryville) and special event trains.
 Replace the bridge over Amtrak on MD 327 and ensure maintenance of traffic during construction.
 Study MD 222 from US 40 to Heather Lane, including the need for additional traffic control at the intersections with Franklin Street and Cedar Corner Road.
-Port Deposit (2021) Secure funding for the storm drain improvement project on MD Route 222.
-Implement innovative stormwater strategies to reduce the risk of flash floods on Main Street, Granite Avenue, and Race Street.
-Develop a Streetscape Plan on Main Street to improve safe vehicle, pedestrian, and bicycle connections throughout Main Street.
-Enhance traffic control measures for improved vehicle transportation that reduces speeding and impacts from tractor trailer traffic on weight-restricted Route 222.
+Port Deposit (2021) 1.
+Secure funding for the storm drain improvement project on MD Route 222.
+2. Implement innovative stormwater strategies to reduce the risk of flash floods on Main Street, Granite Avenue, and Race Street.
+3. Develop a Streetscape Plan on Main Street to improve safe vehicle, pedestrian, and bicycle connections throughout Main Street.
+4. Enhance traffic control measures for improved vehicle transportation that reduces speeding and impacts from tractor trailer traffic on weight-restricted Route 222.